Amir Hamzah Azizan

 Amir Hamzah bin Azizan (أمير حمزه عزيزان, /ms/; born 1967) is a Malaysian politician and corporate figure who has served as the Minister of Finance II and Senator since December 2023.
-He served as the chief executive officer (CEO) of the Employees Provident Fund (EPF) from March 2021 to his resignation and political appointments in December 2023.
+He served as the chief executive officer (CEO) of the Employees Provident Fund (EPF) from March 2021 to his resignation and political appointment in December 2023.
 He is the eldest son of Azizan Zainul Abidin, the former Chairman, President and CEO of Petronas.

 Early life and education

 Amir was born in Penang and moved to Kuala Lumpur at an early age with his other two siblings, one of them Ikhwan Azizan worked under his previous role at Petronas.
 Amir holds a Bachelor of Science degree in management (Finance and Economics) from Syracuse University, New York.
 He has also attended the Stanford Executive Program at Stanford University, United States, and the Corporate Finance Program at London Business School, United Kingdom.